8 Ways to Stop Calorie Counting Obsessively

 Mental health is so intertwined with how we view ourselves.
 Mental health is also a key factor as we work to improve our relationship with food and our body.
 It’s important to remember that mental health is equally as important as physical health, so don’t let it slip.
 Seek out a professional, like a therapist or counselor, who can help identify triggers that may be causing negative thoughts or behaviors.

 Try this: Working on mindfulness and even meditation can help put you in a better headspace if you are struggling to change your thought patterns and behaviors.
-Here are some apps we recommend that can help with mindfulness: Headspace, The Mindfulness App, Calm.
+Here are some apps we recommend that can help with mindfulness: Headspace, The Mindfulness App, Calm, Insight Timer.

 8. Use positive affirmations.